Race record: Terminology

 The term "race records" was coined in 1922 by Okeh Records.
 Such records were labeled "race records" in reference to their marketing to African Americans, but white Americans gradually began to purchase such records as well.
-In the 16 October 1920 issue of the Chicago Defender, an African-American newspaper, an advertisement for Okeh records identified Mamie Smith as "Our Race Artist".
+In the 16 October 1920 issue of the Chicago Defender, an African-American newspaper, an advertisement for Okeh Records identified Mamie Smith as "Our Race Artist".
 Most of the major recording companies issued "race" series of records from the mid-1920s to the 1940s.

 In hindsight, the term race record may seem derogatory; in the early 20th century, however, the African-American press routinely used the term the Race to refer to African Americans as a whole and race man or race woman to refer to an African-American individual who showed pride in and support for African-American people and culture.

-Billboard (magazine) began publishing charts of hit songs in 1940.
-By 1949, the term rhythm and blues had replaced the term "race music".
+Billboard began publishing charts of hit songs in 1940.
+Two years later, the company's list of songs popular among African Americans was created: Harlem Hit Parade.
+It listed the “most popular records in Harlem" and began to replace the term "race music" in the industry.
+The Harlem concept was replaced by R&B chart listings in June 1949.

+The term "rhythm and blues" fully replaced the term "race music".